Secure Socket Layer | How SSL work to accomplish its task? | SSL Services

 - Framing: header is added to encrypted payload before passing to reliable transport layer protocol.

-Record, Handshake, ChangeCipherSpec & Alert are four different protocols that SSL defines to accomplish its operations.
+Record, Handshake, ChangeCipherSpec & Alert are four different protocols that Secure Socket Layer defines to accomplish its operations.
 Let us have a detailed look on how SSL work to accomplish its task:

 The Handshake Protocol: This protocol provides security parameters for the Record protocol.
 It uses a message to negotiate the cipher suite and provides keys and security parameters.
 It also authenticates the server to client and client to server whenever needed.
 It exchanges information for building the cryptographic secrets.
 The Handshaking is done in 4 phases: Establishing Security Capabilities, Server Authentication & Key Exchange, Client Authentication & Key Exchange, and Finalizing the Handshake Protocol.